How Blockchain Technology Can Solve IoT's Security Problem

-Most people associate Blockchain with the cryptocurrency, bitcoin, but the technology can eliminate threats to data privacy and security in diverse segments.
+Most people associate Blockchain with the cryptocurrency, bitcoin, but technology can eliminate threats to data privacy and security in diverse segments.
 It’s essential to be aware of the various types of challenges faced by IoT solutions to understand how it can help businesses to transact in a more secure environment.

 Unauthorized access of devices:

-Since multiple IoT enabled devices use a network, hackers can penetrate the entire network through even a single device that hasn’t updated its security system.
+Since multiple IoT enabled devices to use a network, hackers can penetrate the entire network through even a single device that hasn’t updated its security system.
 The risk could arise from something as simple as allowing an employee to log in to the network using a personal device with weak authentication or through unencrypted data transfers.
-Considering the array of smart devices used at the workplace, from mobile phones to TVs, scanners and printers, the risk potentially multiplies as any of these devices can be hacked.
+Considering the array of smart devices used at the workplace, from mobile phones to TVs, scanners, and printers, the risk potentially multiplies as any of these devices can be hacked.

 IoT devices are always connected to the Internet, and if they lack security, they are prone to malware and virus attacks that could lead to loss of control of devices and networks.

-The numerous devices, protocols and standards make network implementation an ongoing process, which leaves gaps that attackers can identify and use to hack into the network and take control of it or in some instances deny services to users.
+The numerous devices, protocols, and standards make network implementation an ongoing process, which leaves gaps that attackers can identify and use to hack into the network and take control of it or in some instances deny services to users.